FrankHu-RDS/0x40-Data-Analysis/README.md

 An issue reg audio extraction is that the the audio extraction doesn't necessarily correlate to the beats exactly, so there's some tweaking there that needs to be done.

-Also the data is not being parsed properly and SKLearn is throwing an error when trying to fit the model with the features/labels.
+Also the data is being parsed, but SKLearn is throwing an error when trying to fit the model with the features/labels.
 Not sure what is the problem yet.

 ## Libraries